On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Some background in dynamics and Poincar e series

-\begin{lemma} Let $R$ be a structurally stable rational map and $c\in J(R)$ be a critical point whose spectrum $\sigma(c)$ has radius of convergence $r>0.$ Take $v=R(c)$.
-Then for any complex number $\lambda$ with $|\lambda|<r$ we have the following. \begin{enumerate} \item The series $A_v(z,\lambda)$ is absolutely convergent almost everywhere with respect to $z$ and is an integrable function holomorphic off $P_c.$ \item Let $\tilde{c}$ be a critical point.
-The numerical series $A_v(\tilde{c},\lambda)$ is absolutely convergent. \item The series $B_a(z,\lambda)$ is absolutely convergent almost everywhere and is an integrable function for every $|\lambda|<1$ and every $a\in \C$. \end{enumerate} Furthermore, each of the series above define a holomorphic function with respect to $\lambda$ for $|\lambda|<r.$ \end{lemma}
+\begin{lemma} Let $R$ be a structurally stable rational map, $c\in J(R)$ be a critical point with bounded $P_c(R)$ and $v=R(c)$.
+Assume the spectrum $\sigma(c)$ has radius of convergence $r>0$, then for any complex number $\lambda$ with $|\lambda|<r$ we have the following. \begin{enumerate} \item The series $A_v(z,\lambda)$ is absolutely convergent almost everywhere with respect to $z$ and is an integrable function holomorphic off $P_c(R)\cup\{0,1,\infty\}.$ \item Let $\tilde{c}$ be a critical point.
+The numerical series $A_v(\tilde{c},\lambda)$ is absolutely convergent. \item The series $B_a(z,\lambda)$ is absolutely convergent almost everywhere and is an integrable function for every $|\lambda|<1$ and every $a\in \C$. \end{enumerate} Furthermore, each of the series above defines a holomorphic function with respect to $\lambda$ for $|\lambda|<r.$ \end{lemma}

 \begin{proof}

 By assumption the series $\sum \lambda^n \sigma_n(c)$ is absolutely convergent for $|\lambda|<r$ and defines a holomorphic function with respect to $\lambda$ in the disk $|\lambda|<r.$

 Part (1).
 As there exists a constant $C$ such that $\int |\gamma_a(z)||dz|^2\leq C |a\ln|a||$ (see for example the books by Gardiner-Laki\v{c} \cite{GardLakic} and Krushkal \cite{KrushkalQCRiem}) we get